-Refers to a chiller system that uses the ambient air surrounding the condensing unit to cool and condense the refrigerant back into its liquid state, effectively cooling the system.
+“Air-cooled” refers to a chiller system that leverages the surrounding ambient air to condense the refrigerant back into its liquid state, effectively cooling the system.

-The “Evaporator” is a crucial component in a chiller system where the unwanted heat of the building is collected before being transferred over to the condenser.
-As the unwanted heat enters the evaporator it will cause the refrigerant to boil and evaporate, as it evaporates it will carry the heat away to the condenser.
-The refrigerant enters the evaporator as a low-pressure liquid and exits as a low-pressure vapor, effectively absorbing and transporting the heat away from the source.
+The “Evaporator” is a crucial component in a chiller system where the unwanted heat from the environment (such as a building) is absorbed before being conveyed to the condenser.
+As this excess heat enters the evaporator, it prompts the refrigerant within to boil and evaporate, effectively capturing and carrying away the heat towards the condenser.
+In this process, the refrigerant enters the evaporator as a low-pressure liquid and exits as a low-pressure vapor, effectively absorbing and transporting the heat away from the source.

 A compressor in a refrigeration circuit compresses cool low pressure refrigerant gas to hot high pressure refrigerant gas that is then condensed back into a liquid to be used again.